yifax/IBID/README.md

-# Welcome to the Webpage of Project IBID
+# Project IBID
-## Interaction between Intelligent Devices Project
+## Interaction Between Intelligent Devices

+### Team Members
+Zeyu Wang
+Yifan Xu

-### Project Summary
+### Project Goal
-The goal of this project is to build a autopilot following algorithm, which the later car could auto run basing on the infomation shared from the bellwether car.
-We are going to built at least two car for demo.
-The first one will run like a normal vehicle while the second one will have no other source but the infomation shared from the first car.

-### Approach
-Car 1:
-Mode 1:driven by human
-Mode 2: self-driving

-Car 2:
-No sensor,Interaction with Car 1(get the environment information from Car 1) Navigated by car 1

-Information share system:
-Dynamic system(dynamic obstacle)
-Path planning optimization algorithm
+* To build a algorithm for autopilot vehicles, which can provide a reliable communication protocol between two or more vehicles.
+* Instead of adding onboard sensors, we want to make the following car to be blind but auto-pilotable basing on the information shared from the leading car.

+### Hardware Used in This Porject
+Arduino Uno
+Raspberry Pi 3B+
+Ultrasonic Sensor
+IR Dectector
+L298N Motor Drive Controller
+HC-05 Bluetooth Chip
+ESP8266 WiFi Chip
+Feasycom Long Range Bluetooth iBeacons
+Echo Dot V3

 ### Rough Timeline
 Week4 to Week5     Construction of intelligent car